emmanuelprincess2007-cpu/Emmanuel-Princes-2024704009/README.md

 ---

-This grading system is based on academic scores rabges
+This grading system is based on academic scores ranges